 You won't get a better Moussaka than this!
-Even our Greek friends love it and it is not greasy, which can be a problem with a lot of Moussaka dishes!
+Even my Greek friends love it and it is not greasy, which can be a problem with a lot of Moussaka dishes!
 Serve with a Green Salad.
-By the way the correct way to pronounce Moussaka is to put the emphasis on the 'ou' vowels not the 'a' vowel.
+By the way, the correct way to pronounce Moussaka is to put the emphasis on the 'ou' vowels, not the 'a' vowel.

 - 900g aubergine, thinly sliced

 - pinch salt and pepper

 - 2 medium onions, chopped

 - 225g chopped tomatoes, can

 - 1 tsp dried oregano